-If any evidence exists indicating the presence of free product accumulation in any monitor wells, the tankhold, piping trenches. etc., immediate removal measures must be implemented.
-Paily observations should be made and appropriate action pursued to wished that all free product is continuously removed.
+of any evidence exists indicating the presence of free product anomulation in any monitor wells, the tankhold, piping trenches, etc., immediate removal measures must be implemented.
+Daily observations should be made and appropriate action pursued to washed that all free product is continuously removed.